MaastrichtU-IDS/d2s-docs/docs/d2s-rml.md

 > Output goes to `workspace/graphdb-import/rml-cohd-output.nt`

-## RML Specifications
+## RML editor

+A [Matey Web UI editor](https://rml.io/yarrrml/matey/#edit) is available to conveniently write the RML mappings using a simplified language: [YARRRML](https://rml.io/yarrrml/).
+The mappings can then be tested in the browser on a sample of the file to transform.

 RML Specifications can be found as a [W3C unofficial draft](https://rml.io/specs/rml/).

-See the [rml.io](https://rml.io/) website for more documentation about RML and the various tools built and deployed by Ghent University.
+> See the [rml.io](https://rml.io/) website for more documentation about RML and the various tools built and deployed by Ghent University.